PanagiotisDrakatos/Weather-Forecast/README.md

 # Support
-Please [open an issue](https://github.com/PanagiotisDrakatos/EasyDragDrop/issues) for support or even more [open a pull request](https://github.com/PanagiotisDrakatos/EasyDragDrop/pulls).
+Please [open an issue](https://github.com/PanagiotisDrakatos/Weather-Forecast/issues) for support or even more [open a pull request](https://github.com/PanagiotisDrakatos/Weather-Forecast/pulls).

 # License
-<p> This project is licensed under the MIT License - see the <a href="https://github.com/PanagiotisDrakatos/EasyDragDrop/blob/master/LICENSE"> Licence.md </a> file for details</p>
+<p> This project is licensed under the Apache License 2.0  see the <a href="https://github.com/PanagiotisDrakatos/Weather-Forecast/blob/master/LICENSE"> Licence.md </a> file for details</p>

 # Contacts